Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/sync-topics-to-cluster.md

     permission.
 3. Navigate to the Synchronize menu and select **Topics to Cluster**.
-4. To synchronize topics, select the source environment (Klaw metadata with topics) and target environment (kafka cluster where topics have to be created).
+4. To synchronize topics, select the source environment (Klaw metadata with topics) and target environment (Kafka cluster where topics have to be created).

 ![image](../../../static/images/sync/SyncTopicsToCluster.png)